skrnagar/skrnagar/README.md

-- 👋 Hi, I’m @skrnagar
+- 👋 Hi, I’m Sunil Nagar.
-- 👀 I’m interested in ... wordpress, react, Javascript
+- 👀 I’m interested in > Wordpress, React,Angular, Javascript, Html, Data sciences.
 - 🌱 I’m currently learning ...
+DBMS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... back-end development.
 - 📫 How to reach me ...
+Mail@ skngrp@gmail.com.

 <!---
 skrnagar/skrnagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.